-I'm going to go out on a limb and assume you don't have a pantry full of preservatives and chemical binders, so let me break this down into ingredients you understand.
-Based on the above ingredient list, you will need sweet pickle relish, mayo, vinegar, mustard, garlic powder, onion powder, and paprika.
+I'm going to go out on a limb and assume you don't have a pantry full of preservatives and chemical binders, and neither does your grocery store.
+So let me break this down into simple ingredients you'll understand.
+Based on McDonald's ingredient list, you will need sweet relish (not dill pickle relish), mayo, vinegar, American yellow mustard, garlic powder, onion powder, and paprika to make homemade Big Mac sauce.
 That sounds a lot more reasonable, doesn't it?

-To make a Big Mac, light toast a sesame seed bun, and grab an extra bottom bun to use as the middle piece.
+- Homemade Big Macs - To make McDonald's Big Mac, lightly toast a sesame seed bun, and grab an extra bottom bun to use as the middle piece.
 Spread the special sauce on the bottom bun, sprinkle with diced onion, shredded lettuce, and top with a slice of American cheese.
-Place one burger patty on the cheese, then add the middle bun, top with more sauce, lettuce, and add pickles.
+Place one thin burger patty on the cheese, then add the middle bun, top with more sauce, lettuce, and add pickles.
 Finally add the second burger patty, top with the crown of the bun and enjoy!

-Place all ingredients together in a bowl and whisk to combine.
+- Place all ingredients together in a small bowl and whisk to combine.